sjg20/u-boot/doc/develop/trace.rst

 the OS.
 In practical terms, U-Boot runs the 'fakegocmd' environment variable at this point.
 This variable should have a short script which collects the trace data and writes it somewhere.

-Trace data collection relies on a microsecond timer, accessed through timer_get_us().
-So the first think you should do is make sure that this produces sensible results for your board.
-Suitable sources for this timer include high resolution timers, PWMs or profile timers if available.
-Most modern SOCs have a suitable timer for this.
-Make sure that you mark this timer (and anything it calls) with notrace so that the trace library can use it without causing an infinite loop.

 Commands
 --------